Thank you for agreeing to be a Waterloo graduate studies applicant's referee.

 - Explain why you are qualified to appraise the applicant.

-- Tailor your reference letter to the criteria of the specific agency.
+- Tailor your reference letter to the requested criteria.
 Failure to comment on a specified characteristic, e.g., leadership, might be taken to indicate weakness in that area.

 - Provide clear indication of the applicant’s strengths, e.g., quantify: the best writing skills of the 20 PhD students I have supervised; provide examples; use superlatives appropriately.